UYousafzai/globalutil/README.md

 tree = Inspect.get_directory_tree(".")
 with open("tree.txt", "w") as f:
     f.write(tree)

+# Find all coding and config extensions in a directory
+extensions = ExtensionFinder.find_extensions("/path/to/your/project")
+print("Coding extensions:", extensions.get('coding', set()))
+print("Config extensions:", extensions.get('config', set()))

+# Read files with specific extensions
+allowed_extensions = set.union(
+    ExtensionFinder.CODING_EXTENSIONS,
+    ExtensionFinder.CONFIG_EXTENSIONS
+)

+reader = FileReader(allowed_extensions=allowed_extensions)
+all_file_contents = reader.read_files_in_directory("/path/to/your/project")

+# Generate documentation for your code
+code_doc = CodeDocumentation()
+generated_file = code_doc.generate_entire_folder_txt(
+    root_directory='/path/to/your/project',
+    output_file='/path/to/output/entire_code.txt',
+    file_extensions={".py", ".sh"}
+)
+print(f"Generated documentation file: {generated_file}")
 ```

-This code will:
+This script demonstrates how to:
-1. Copy all .py files from the current directory and its subdirectories into a "./temp" folder.
+1. Copy all Python files to a temp folder
-2. Generate a tree structure of the current directory and save it to "tree.txt".
+2. Generate a tree structure of your project

-Now you have:
-- All your Python files collected in the "./temp" folder, ready for easy upload to the LLM.
-- A "tree.txt" file that provides a clear overview of your project structure, which you can also share with the LLM to give it context about your project organization.

-This approach makes it easy to provide the LLM with both your code files and a structural overview of your project, enabling more informed and context-aware interactions.
+3. Find all coding and configuration file extensions in a directory
+4. Read files with specific extensions
+5. Generate documentation for your code

 ## 📚 Documentation